music influence explorer

 Art Pepper

-West Coast cool jazz with similar introspective vulnerability and tragic arc.
+West Coast cool jazz with similar melancholic introspection and heroin-tinged vulnerability.

 Bill Evans